neajul/Hosthandleiding/content/To-Do.md

 - [ ] finish software considerations text
 - [ ] proof read everything

-- [ ] get pdf export to work, and design it into a book
+- [x] get pdf export to work, and design it into a book
 - [ ] illustrations? if so, what, and how?
 - [ ] cover page
 - [ ] split pdf into grey and black for riso printing
+- [ ] small css fixes
+	- [ ] how to deal with blockquotes
+	- [ ] add page breaks!

 # what needs to happen the **rest of the week**